Centrattic/pivotal-research/evaluating-probes/README.md

 * make it such that it's possible to hyperparam tune some probes but not all your probes or something.
 For now, I can just change experiment details or something like that.
+* small fix so that if you don't specify -t or -e flags, and stuff alrady exsits, the model shouldn't be loaded.
+Like load in train or eval or smt ig?